 Is confirmation testing and regression testing the same?

-Both confirmation testing and regression testing techniques are performed during the software development life cycle but these two are completely different.
+Both confirmation testing and regression testing techniques are performed during the Software Development Life Cycle SDLC but these two are completely different.

 When do we perform Confirmation Testing?

-Confirmation testing is performed during the software testing life cycle in the following conditions.
+Confirmation testing is performed during the Software Testing Life Cycle STLC in the following conditions.

-- Whenever the dev team release a build which contains bug fixes
+- Whenever the dev team release a build that contains bug fixes

 - Before executing the regression testing to verify the bug fix